Creating and configuring an API Proxy component

 b.
 Optional: In the Health Check URL field, enter the URL to which API service heath checks can be sent.

 c.
-In Authentication type, select either None, Basic Authentication or Pass-Through as the Authentication Type to be used on the server on which the API service is hosted.
+In Authentication Type, select the type of authentication used on the server on which the API service is hosted:

-• If you selected Basic Authentication type, then provide User Name and Password.
+- Basic Authentication — Provide the required User Name and Password.

-• If you selected Pass-Through type, the original authorization header is passed to the target endpoint.
+- Pass-Through — The original authorization header is passed to the target endpoint.

-d.
-Optional: In the Forward original authorization header, select this checkbox if you want to pass the original authorization header in the request.

 e.
+Optional: Select Forward original authorization header to forward the original authorization header in the X-Forwarded-Authorization header.

-Optional: In the Custom Headers section, specify custom headers that will be included by the API Gateway in API service requests:
+f.
+Optional: In the Custom Headers section, specify custom headers included by the API Gateway in API service requests:

 Header names can contain alphanumeric characters and special characters !#$%&'*+.^`~-_.